vatdaell/sensitive-search/README.md

 # 🕵️ Sensitive Search

 Sensitive search is a configurable cli tool to find sensitive information stored in files such as passwords and usernames that need to be stored in an environment variable or vault.
-Sensitive Seach will search for password, username and user by default but this is configurable
+Sensitive Seach will search for password, username and user by default but this is configurable as listed [below](#use-custom-patterns-from-a-json-file "Use Custom Patterns from a JSON File").

 ## Installation